rjspencer/docs/theming.md

 order
 :	comma separated list to push to beginning; unlisted items will remain in default position

+### block:NavigationItem
+The data available for each navigation item

+CSSClass
+:	a class that says what the navigation item is linking to, will automatically append a class `active` if the current navigation item

+LinkText
+:	the text for the navigation link

+Url
+:	the URL for the navigation link

 ## Pagination
 This module latches onto the last seen module and provides next/previous links to go through the pages. **Note:** this currently must be the first module *after* the module you wish to paginate